KTH-AC/matplotlib-kthcolors/README.md

 ## Usage

-1. Import the module `kthcolors`.
-2. Use `matplotlib` as usual.
-3. Enjoy.

-See `example.py` for example usage.
+If you want to introduce new color names for the kth colors, then import `kthcolors.kthcolors` and use Matplotlib with the new color names.
+See `example.py` for an example of this usage.

+If you want the standard color names to be remapped to the kth colors, import `kthcolors.inplace` and use Matplotlib normally.

 ## Uninstall